Contact 3-manifolds, holomorphic curves and intersection theory: Local foliations by holomorphic spheres

 \begin{thm}[\textsl{similarity principle}] Suppose $\Omega \subset \CC$ is an open set, $N \in \NN$, $A : \Omega \to \End_{\RR}(\CC^N)$ is smooth, $f : \Omega \to \CC^N$ is a smooth function satisfying the equation \eqref{eqn:linearCR}, and $z_0 \in \Omega$ is a point with $f(z_0) = 0$.
 Then $f$ can be written on some neighborhood $z_0 \in \uU \subset \Omega$ as

-for some continuous function $\Phi : \uU \to \End_{\CC}(\CC^N)$ with $\Phi(z_0) = \1$ and a holomorphic function $g : \uU \to \CC^N$. \end{thm} \begin{cor} Given $f : \Omega \to \CC^N$ as in Theorem~\ref{thm:similarity}, $f$ is either identically zero or has only isolated zeroes.
+for some continuous function $\Phi : \uU \to \End_{\CC}(\CC^N)$ with $\Phi(z_0) = \1$ and a holomorphic function $g : \uU \to \CC^N$.
+Moreover, if $A$ is complex linear at every point, then $\Phi$ can be taken to be smooth. \end{thm} \begin{cor} Given $f : \Omega \to \CC^N$ as in Theorem~\ref{thm:similarity}, $f$ is either identically zero or has only isolated zeroes.
 In the latter case, if $N=1$, all zeroes of $f$ have positive order. \end{cor} \begin{proof} Writing $f(z) = \Phi(z) g(z)$ as in \eqref{eqn:similarity} for $z$ in a neighborhood $\uU$ of $z_0$, we can assume after shrinking $\uU$ that $\Phi(z)$ is close to $\1$ and thus invertible for all $z \in \uU$.
 Then $f|_{\uU}$ is identically zero if and only if $g|_{\uU}$ is, and otherwise, $g$ has an isolated zero at~$z_0$ and thus so does~$f$.
 If the latter holds and also $N=1$, then we can further conclude that the winding number of the loop

 for small $\epsilon > 0$ is positive, and since $\Phi$ is close to the identity, the same is true for~$f$. \end{proof}